LazyMrSavage69/BlockChain/README.md

 ## 📄 License

-This project is licensed under the UNLICENSED - see individual service licenses for details.
+This project is licensed under the MIT - see individual service licenses for details.

 ## 👥 Authors